 3. Think About Inflation When Comparing Living Costs

-This is one of the factors about a move to a new place that many people do not think about in advance of their move.
-The cost of living will be very likely to continue to go up and this is particularly true in places like cities or new areas that are growing very quickly.
+This is one of the factors that many people do not think about in advance of their move.
+The cost of living is likely to continue to go up and this is particularly true in places like cities or new areas that are growing very quickly.
 You need to build some cushion into your budget for an increase in all of your costs, from groceries to clothing, to fuel.

 If you are barely able to afford to move to a location, you should really think hard about whether you want to move there at all.
-The cost of living will increase over time in most cases and you might end up in a very tough situation if you suddenly cannot afford your home or other costs of living in your new location.
+The cost of living will increase over time in most cases.
+Also, you might end up in a bad place if you cannot afford your home in your new location.
 You can look at the projected costs for your area and calculate a steady increase of a few percent per year to see what your projections will look like in about ten years.

 4. College and Other Costs

-If you have young children, you might not be thinking about college at this time, but kids will only get more expensive as they get older and do sports and start to prepare for higher levels of education.
+If you have young children, you might not be thinking about college at this time.
+However, kids will only get more expensive as they get older and start to prepare for higher levels of education.
 If you move to an area that is not located near any schools or places that offer activities and necessary extracurricular possibilities, you might need to figure in some costs for travel for your children to get what they need in your new location.